Goldfinch2/T163_ctrl/README.md

-# NAD T163 Amplifier Input Volume Memory with OLED Display
+# NAD T163 Pre-Amplifier Input Volume Memory with OLED Display

-This Arduino program, designed for the Arduino UNO board, interfaces with the NAD T163 amplifier via its serial port.
+This Arduino program, designed for the Arduino UNO board, interfaces with the NAD T163 pre-amplifier via its serial port.
 The system recalls and sets the volume level for each selected input based on its previous volume.
 An integral part of this setup is a 0.96 inch SPI OLED display, which provides real-time feedback about the selected input, its volume setting, and if applicable, the AM/FM station frequency.

 ## Features: